-But joint use parties are not the only parties benefitting from the new changes.
-The FCC says the small cell regulation will benefit consumers as well, who will now have access to much faster broadband speeds.
-Further, the benefits of increased small cell attachments will result in broadband services that can enable automated services in homes, automobiles, and public life.
+However, joint use stakeholders are not the only parties benefitting from the new changes.
+The FCC says the small cell regulation will benefit the public as well, who will now have access to much faster broadband speeds.
+Further, the benefits of increased small cell attachments will result in broadband services to further enable automated services in homes, automobiles, and public life.

-As technology progresses, local cities, power providers, telecommunications, and broadband companies have a lengthy relationship ahead of themselves.
-As they have an increasing need to work together, a smooth and orderly rapport is essential.
-This future partnership requires using advanced methods to guide rapidly growing technology to successful deployment.
-The number of small cell projects is increasing.
-Providers and cities must work together through proposals, permit requests, reviews, approvals, and installations.
+As technology progresses, cities, electric power providers, communications, and broadband companies have a lengthy relationship ahead.
+With the increasing need to work together, a smooth and orderly rapport is essential.
+Successful partnerships require all parties -- providers and cities to work together through proposals, permit requests, reviews, approvals, and installations.

 At Alden, we believe working together in the joint use industry can be simple and clear with the right tools.
 Automated, modern systems that match the new technology being deployed is critical for a successful future.
 Our platform, Alden One®, is designed to facilitate deployment—from start to finish.
-It has been developed for both attachers and pole owners.
-The system automates workflows and joint use processes, while easing coordination among the parties involved.
-Asset owners and attachers work better together with Alden One®.
-If you’d like to speak with a product specialist to learn more about how Alden One® can benefit your small cell processes, click the button below.
+It has been developed for asset owners and companies who attach to and share those assets.
+Easing coordination among the parties involved is key to working better (and smarter) together.